Standard Folder Names

 When you need to specify a folder, you should always remember that the structure of the user's file system may be quite different from yours.
 The standard folder names are also translated with localized versions of Windows.
 Therefore, you should always start a folder name with one of the standard folder names below.
 For example: install your documentation files into %APPFOLDER%\Docs and not into C:\Program Files\MyApp\Docs.

 The following folders are the ones you will use to install most, if not all, files that are part of the package you are delivering.
 You can specify the defaults for them on the Project page.
-These folders can be modified by the user by clicking on the Advanced Options button in the installation program.
+These folders can be modified by the user by clicking on the Advanced Installation button in the installation program.

-NameDescription and default value
+NameDescription and default values

-%APPFOLDER%Folder where your application will be installed
+%APPFOLDER% Folder where your application will be installed

-%APPCOMMONFOLDER%Folder where you should install any reusable libraries shared between multiple applications
+%APPCOMMONFOLDER% Folder where you should install any reusable libraries shared between multiple applications

-%APPMENU%Folder where your application's shortcuts should be placed, so it can be accessed from the Start menu
+%APPMENU% Folder where your application’s shortcuts should be placed, so it can be accessed from the Start menu

-%USERDATA%Folder for sample files and data files that will be modified by the user while using your application
+%USERDATA% Folder for sample files and data files that will be modified by the user while using your application

 The folders below are system folders.
 You can use them on the Project page for the default values of user-configurable folders.
 You can also use them on the Files page to force files to be installed into these system folders.